8go/pass-grave/README.md

 ## Notes

 Both files are tiny: 200 lines (script) and 23 lines (autocompletion) respectively.
 You can check them yourself quickly.
 No need to trust anyone.

+## Contributions

+- Contributions and PRs are welcome. :heart:
+- A big shoutout to the contributors so far: @celenium, @Inesgor, and @moppman. :clap: